foothing/laravel-boilerplate/README.md

 ## Setup revision code

+- create a `revision` empty file in your project root
 - go in your repository hooks `.git/hooks` directory
 - add a `post-commit` hook with the following code: